 If you are facing charges for aggravated assault with a dangerous weapon, every fact in your case may be important.
 Discuss this with an experienced Tulsa criminal defense lawyer as soon as possible.

-Free Consultation: Tulsa Criminal Defense Lawyer
+Initial Consultation: Tulsa Criminal Defense Lawyer

 Get the help you need.
 Call Tulsa Criminal Defense Law Firm today at (918) 256-3400 for a no-hassle, confidential consultation.
-If you prefer for us to reach out to you, click here to ask your questions via the free online consultation request form.
+If you prefer for us to reach out to you, click here to ask your questions via the online consultation request form.